johndarrel/hide-my-wp/README.md

 Back-Up WordPress, Elementor Page Builder, Weglot Translate, AddToAny Share Btn, WordFence Security, Sucuri Security, Asset CleanUp</strong></p>
 <p>Hosting Compatibility checked: <strong>WP Engine, Inmotion Hosting, Hostgator Hosting, Godaddy Hosting, Host1plus,<br>
 Payperhost, Fastcomet, Dreamhost, Bitnami Apache, Bitnami Nginx, Google Cloud Hosting, Litespeed Hosting</strong></p>
-<p>To <strong>hide all the common WordPress paths</strong> you need Hide My WP Ghost version.
+<p>To <strong>hide all the common WordPress paths</strong> you need Hide My WP version.
 Check all the Ghost security features below.</p>
 <p>The admin URL is the most common path that hackers use to break your WordPress site.</p>
 <p>Being able to cover up the common paths is critical because you get to keep intruders away from sensitive website data.</p>
 <p>This is crucial, and it will provide you with a great experience and really good results in the long term.</p>